 Previously, I was a post-doctoral fellow at Duke University’s Fuqua School of Business, working with Dan Ariely at The Center for Advanced Hindsight and I received my doctorate in Marketing from Harvard Business School.
-Once a professional swimmer, I now spend my days wondering about the “human phenomena”, running after a ball, following arts or flying.
+Once a professional swimmer, I now spend my days wondering about social connections, running after a ball, following arts or flying.
 I am originally from Istanbul, Turkey, a graduate of Robert College and have found a second home in the US since 2002.

 Address: Darden School of Business, University of Virginia, P.O.
 Box 6550, Charlottesville, VA 22906 USA